-We identified three action items related to incorporating equity in our 2020 IRP.
+To create an intentional link between equity and our planning process, we identified three action items related to incorporating equity in our 2020 IRP.
 Two involved developing and, over a longer period, fully incorporating equity metrics to account for equity in resource acquisition decisions.
-We have made some progress in this area but still have more work to do.
-In our Clean Energy Implementation Plan2 we identify three metrics to track energy benefits3, reduction of burdens4 and resiliency5.
-Currently the IRP's contribution to ensuring equity is less direct.
-The IRP's recommendations can serve to create an environment that makes it easier to achieve equitable outcomes, but it is not appropriate tool for ensuring that those recommendations are operationalized in an equitable way.
+We have made some progress in this area but still have more work to do both in refining our selected metrics and in drawing broader public participation.
+In our Clean Energy Implementation Plan (CEIP)4 we identify three metrics to track energy benefits5, reduction of burdens6 and resiliency7.

-For example, the IRP aims to ensure that our resource supply is adequate.
+The IRP's recommendations can serve to create an environment that makes it easier to achieve equitable outcomes, but it is not always the appropriate tool for ensuring that those recommendations are operationalized in an equitable way.
+For example, the IRP aims to ensure that our resource supply is adequate, which is a necessary foundation for ensuring equitable access to reliable power.
 Having enough resources to meet customer needs is necessary but not sufficient to maintain reliability and resiliency.
 Similarly, the IRP aims to ensure that we keep portfolio costs as low and as low-risk as possible.
-This is necessary but not sufficient to ensure that customers are not burdened by their energy bills.
+This is necessary but not sufficient to ensure that customers' energy bills do not burden them.
 Other operational efforts at the utility like bill assistance programs are also necessary to reduce energy burden.